Skip to content

 Uses For Delrin® Plastic

 We can customize your order to accommodate the sizes and lengths that fit your manufacturing needs.
-Contact us, and we’ll put you in touch with our plastics experts, who can help you locate high-quality project materials from our nationwide network of over 40 branch locations.
+Contact us, and we’ll put you in touch with our plastics experts, who can help you locate high-quality project materials like Delrin from our North American network of Piedmont Plastics branches.